gillessed/palantarot/readme.md

 docker-compose up -d
 ```

-You will need to seed the database with the schema file `palantar_tarot.sql`.
+You will need to seed the database with the schema file `tarot_data.sql`.

 Once your database is up and running, run the following commands: